quarkiverse/quarkus-openapi-generator/README.md

 The rest client also supports request with mime-type multipart/form-data and, if the schema of the request body is known in advance, we can also automatically generate the models of the request bodies.

+> **⚠️** Tip: RESTEasy Reactive supports multipart/form-data [out of the box](https://quarkus.io/guides/rest-client-reactive#multipart).
+Thus, no additional dependency is required.

-You need to add the following additional dependency to your `pom.xml`:
+If you're using RESTEasy Classic, you need to add the following additional dependency to your `pom.xml`:

 ```xml
 <dependency>
   <groupId>io.quarkus</groupId>
   <artifactId>quarkus-resteasy-multipart</artifactId>